navigation

 • The currently defined information types are listed below.

-• Resource data
+• Vehicle data

-• Service data
+• Service

 • Type definitions

 HIM specifies rule sets for the different information types that can then be used to define taxonomies for different coherent domains.
+A HIM taxonomy must conform to the rule set of one information type.
+Use case scenarios where multiple information types are needed must define these in separate taxonomies.

 The creation of taxonomies for different domains is not done within the HIM project, it is expected to be done by other projects using the HIM rule sets.
-One example of such a project is the Vehicle Signal Specification project.
+One example of such a project is the Vehicle Signal Specification taxonomy.

 The documentation is structured in the different rule sets shortly described below.

-HIM Resource Data Rule Set
+HIM Vehicle Data Rule Set

-HIM Service Data Rule Set
+HIM Data Rule Set

 Rules for describing services that can be represented by procedure signatures.